Last updated: 2026-04-27

 - Scope of appointment workflows captured and stored with the recording.

-- FL 2-15 health insurance license for any agent performing enrollment, recommendation, or binding work.
+- FL 2-15 health insurance license required for any agent performing enrollment, recommendation, or binding.
+That license sits with your in-house licensed staff, not CFG fronters; warm-transfer routing enforces the boundary.

 - Off-script flagging within 24 hours with immediate coaching or campaign removal.